 This will help keep everyone warm and cozy while enjoying the outdoor space.

 In the next section, we will delve into the topic of heat distribution in patio heaters to ensure a more even spread of warmth.

 When positioning a patio heater, it’s important to ensure that it is stable and won’t easily topple over.
 If it were to fall, there is a risk of it starting a fire.

 Related Article: How to Use Patio Heaters Safely [HELPFUL TIPS]

 How Does a Patio Heater Work?

-To help you get a better sense of the problem of using a patio heater under a covered patio, let us now look at the basic workings of a patio heater.
+In order to assist you in understanding the potential issues of using a patio heater under a covered patio, let’s explore the fundamental mechanics of a patio heater.

-This also explains why it is more efficient to use a patio heater under an open roof.
-As we have discussed above, it is generally safe to use these heaters under a covered patio.
+Using a patio heater under an open roof is more efficient.
+We have already established that it is safe to use this type of heater under a covered patio.

-- Keep all combustible materials (such as wood, umbrella, etc.) at least six feet away from the patio heater.
+- Make sure to keep any flammable materials, like wood or cloth, at least six feet away from the patio heater.